elibroftw/blog.elijahlopez.ca/content/posts/64bit-is-better-than-32bit.md

 My personal grife is a Python project.
 Over two years ago, I made a music player for Windows, [Music Caster](https://github.com/elibroftw/music-caster/).
 The relevant details are Python 3.7 64-bit, PyInstaller, and a fork of portaudio that only compiled for 64-bit.
 After some time, a user asked me to support 32-bit.
 Me being naive at the time agreed because I fell prey to the 32-bit supports more users reasoning.

-To support 32-bit applications, I had to uninsatll my existing instllation and then install the 32-bit version of Python.
+To support 32-bit applications, I had to uninstall my existing installation and then install the 32-bit version of Python.
 I went with Python 3.8 since Python 3.9 hadn't come out yet.
 I wish it was that simple, but there's more.
 I had to figure out how to compile the 32-bit version of the portaudio library.
 Then another year later, I've decided to future proof my application, so the journey back from 32-bit Python was just as hard.

 Lesson of the day is to never use a 3.X.0 Python distribution or learn Rust while you are using Python.